Dealing with Fireblight

 Copper compounds can be sprayed during the dormant season and at green tip.
 This can help reduce the amount of bacteria that builds up on the surface of the trees.
 Bonide Copper, which is copper octanoate is one residential product that can be used.

 Streptomycin, an antibiotic can be used during bloom to protect flowers.
 Streptomycin will kill the fire blight bacteria, preventing it from infecting the flowers.
 Fertilome Fireblight Spray is a residential product that can be used.
-If Stryptomyacin is not used properly, there is a risk that the fire blight bacteria can develop resistance to it.
+It cannot be overstated that if Streptomycin is not used properly, there is a risk that the fire blight bacteria can develop resistance to it.

 If you use an antibiotic spray, take steps to reduce the chances of resistance developing: